lightning-js/solid/README.md

 # solid-lightning

 Solid-Lightning is a UI framework for [Lightning Renderer](https://lightningjs.io/) built with [SolidJS](https://www.solidjs.com/) Universal Renderer.
 It allows you to declaratively construct lightning nodes with reactive primitives, just as you would construct a DOM tree in SolidJS.
+Also check out [Solid Lightning Primitives](https://github.com/lightning-js/solid-primitives) for additional primitives to speed up your development.

 ## Quick Start